 This is why it is important to work with an estate planning attorney who will provide you with personalized attention.
 When you feel comfortable working with an attorney who understands your situation thoroughly, you can ultimately craft a tailor-made estate plan that is ideal for you and your family.

-With the above in mind, traditionally, estate planning for members of the LGBT community has been a very unique thing.
+With the above in mind, traditionally, estate planning for members of the LGBTQ community has been a very unique thing.
 Before gay couples could get legally married in the eyes of the law, people who were in committed relationships did not enjoy certain protections that married couples are entitled to under federal and state laws.

 For example, if you are legally married, even if you die without a will or a trust, your spouse would be in line for an inheritance.
 Plus, your spouse would be empowered to make medical decisions on your behalf in the event of your incapacitation.